MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/how-to-nemhandel-register.md

 > [!NOTE]
 > These limitations work only if the environment is a production environment.
 In a sandbox environment, you can delete the company without limitations.
 >
-> If you don't enter a valid CVR number in the **Registration No.** field, you can use e-documents in Denmark.
+> If you don't enter a valid CVR number in the **Registration No.** field, you cannot use e-documents in Denmark.

 ## See also